 We will not typically consent to a reverse mortgage, shared appreciation loan, or any loan with a negative amortization feature.
 If the value of your home has declined during the term of the Unlock Agreement, we may refuse to subordinate to new or modified debt if the total amount of debt on the property will increase as a result.

-While Unlock will typically subordinate to new loans subject to the Home Finance Limit, we cannot guarantee that a mortgage lender will agree to lend on a property with an Unlock Agreement to the same extent or on the same terms as they would for a property without an Unlock Agreement.
+While Unlock will typically subordinate to new loans subject to the Total Home Finance Limit, we cannot guarantee that a mortgage lender will agree to lend on a property with an Unlock Agreement to the same extent or on the same terms as they would for a property without an Unlock Agreement.
 It is possible that you will need to terminate your Unlock Agreement to complete a future home loan.

 Life events may occur during the term of our Agreement that require changes to title or ownership of your home, or to Unlock's lien.
 We will help you manage such changes as they relate to our Agreement, including: